ckeditor/ckeditor4-docs/docs/guide/dev/integration/README.md

 	There are four official integrations so far: for {@link guide/dev/integration/react/README React}, {@link guide/dev/integration/angular/README Angular}, {@link guide/dev/integration/vue/README Vue.js} and {@link guide/dev/integration/jquery/README jQuery}.

 2. **If not, search for community-driven integrations.** Most of them are available on [npm](https://www.npmjs.com/).
-3. **If none exists, integrate CKEditor 4 with your framework by yourself.**
+3. **If none exists, integrate CKEditor 4 with your framework by yourself and share it with the world!**

 ### Official WYSIWYG Editor Integrations